Life Insurance with Marfan’s Syndrome (MFS).

 So, without further ado, let’s dive right in!

 Can I qualify for life insurance if I have been diagnosed with Marfan’s Syndrome?

-Unfortunately, when it comes to those who have been diagnosed with Marfan’s syndrome, what you’re generally going to find is that most (if not all) life insurance companies are going to “automatically” consider someone ineligible for a traditional life insurance policy.
+Unfortunately, when it comes to those who have been diagnosed with Marfan’s syndrome, what you’re generally going to find is that most (if not all) of the top-rated life insurance companies are going to “automatically” consider someone ineligible for a traditional life insurance policy.

 Which means that…

-We’re going to need to consider some “alternative” products should we wish to try and find someway to insure an individual who has previous been diagnosed with Marfan’s Syndrome.
+We’re going to need to consider some “alternative” products should we wish to try and find some way to insure an individual who has previously been diagnosed with Marfan’s Syndrome.

 Why do life insurance companies care if I have been diagnosed with Marfan’s?

-The main reason why a life insurance company is going to “care” if an individual has been diagnosed with Marfan’s Syndrome is because a large percentage of those diagnose with Marfan’s Syndrome will also suffer from a variety of different cardiovascular conditions as well.
+The main reason why a life insurance company is going to “care” if an individual has been diagnosed with Marfan’s Syndrome is that a large percentage of those diagnosed with Marfan’s Syndrome will also suffer from a variety of different cardiovascular conditions as well.

 Which is why…

 We wanted to take a moment and discuss what Marfan Syndrome as well as highlight some of the most common symptoms associated with this disease so that we can gain a better understanding of “why” most life companies will not consider someone with this disease eligible for traditional coverage.